KevinYie/Query2Cohort/README.md

 ## Excluded Code

-Due to NDA, notebook/script for entity normalization algorithm with BioWordVec embeddings and WMD against OMOP concepts will not be publically uploaded at present.
-Please reach out to the provided contact information if you wish to discuss.
+Due to NDA, notebook/script for entity normalization algorithm with BioWordVec embeddings and WMD against ICD concepts will not be publically uploaded at present.
+On full release of Query2Cohort, this code will be pushed.
+In the mean time, please reach out to the provided contact information if you wish to discuss this novel algorithm.

 Due to NDA, performance on test/production data as well as associated code/notebooks are not at liberty to be disclosed.
-However, results are overall promising and their general performance can be discussed in private through the following contact information.
+However, results match with expectations from the validation set and any questions regarding general performance can be discussed in private through the following contact information.

 ## Contact